HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 ### Optionality in Situation Awareness Measures
+Public health or other agencies may define a minimum set of values that must be reported on, allowing facilities to omit entries in the measure that are either not applicable or not relevant for reporting.
+Thus, some measure values are required, and others are optional.
+This can be defined in the measure using the Measure Expectation extension in the Measure

 A measure may contain sections for reporting that are either not appropriate or not applicable for all settings.
 In order to pass FHIR Validation, a MeasureReport that references a Measure must however, include all components of the measure.
 At the time of this publication, these constraints are hard coded into FHIR Validation tools, and are not generally available in computable form.
 When reporting these elements, the [data-absent-reason](https://www.hl7.org/fhir/extension-data-absent-reason.html) extension can be used in the MeasureReport resource for these elements to indicate that they are not available.

 To enable measure developers to specify which measure components are required, recommended or optional this IG defines the [Measure Expectation](StructureDefinition-measure-expectation.html) extension.
 This